How to Decorate Your House in "Minecraft"

 3. Decorate Your Bedroom

 Closet: Another functional feature of a bedroom is the closet.
-You can build a closet in Minecraft for decoration, or fill it with chests or item frames.
+You can build a closet in Minecraft for decoration, or fill it with chests or other items.
 To make a closet, dig one block deep and two blocks high into the bedroom wall.
 If you prefer, you can make the closet wider, deeper or taller—you can even have a walk-in closet!
-Just place wooden doors outside the front of the closet to finish the job.
+Placing stained glass panes around an opening can mimic a colorful curtain.

 - Desk: You can also build a desk to do your very important Minecraft work at.
 An easy model of a desk is built the same way the tables were in the living room—place two fence posts next to each other with wooden pressure plates (or wood slabs) on top.
-Use a wood stairs block as a chair in front of the desk to sit on.
+Alternatively, place a wooden trap door between two anvils, and cover the surface with carpet.
 While you can’t put anything on the desk, it still makes a nice addition to the bedroom.

 4. Decorate Your Bathroom

 Toilet: The toilet is the most important part of any bathroom.
-To create a realistic toilet, dig one block down, place a cauldron, fill it with a bucket of water and place a trapdoor on top.
+To create a realistic toilet, put down a cauldron, fill it with a bucket of water and place a trapdoor on top.
 When you open and close the trapdoor, it acts like a toilet lid.
 You can also use your toilet to dispose of unwanted items—simply drop the blocks into the toilet water and they will despawn after five minutes.